 This name, meaning ‘stoneworker’ has always been very popular with boys, but we’ve seen hints that it’s starting to be assigned to girls too.

 Jessica Simpson started a trend in 2012 when she named her daughter Maxwell, and although these neutral baby names is still rare, we sense a trend.

 Merrick is a Welsh name meaning ‘Fame and Power’.

 A great neutral baby names that stand for solidarity and grace.

 An Old Testament name, Micah wasn’t really popular until the end of the 20th century, and even now, it’s only just been introduced to the ladies.

 Misha has been a popular boy’s name in Russia, and a popular girl’s name elsewhere, so hedge your bets.

-Marilyn still lives on with this gorgeous sounding name for both boys and girls!
+Marilyn still lives on with this gorgeous neutral baby names for both boys and girls!

 State names are always a popular choice, even in Australia, and Montana is no exception.

 Morgan is a Welsh and Old English name meaning ‘Unsettled water’.